burstsms/react-test/readme.md

 REACT_APP_API_KEY=xxx npm start
 ```

+- Treat this as a project you would work on at work, we will ask you in the follow-up interview how you would go about extending it to add a small feature.
-It is intended for this test to take roughly an hour to complete.
-You are free to take your time with it though be mindful of keeping it simple.
-This is not a test of your design skills.
+- You are free to take your time with it though be mindful of keeping it simple and not taking too long.

 ### Criteria